Kyriosity/read-write/README+/software/README+/dev-docu.md

 ## Commenting the `code`

 Comments can be eye-catching and essential but signal design inconsistency and poor naming.
-Whereas good pro code is self-descriptive by nature and needs no remarks<sup>:raising_hand:</sup>.
+Whereas good pro code is self-descriptive by nature and needs no epistolary clarification<sup>:raising_hand:</sup>.

 Exploring source codes of prominent providers on GitHub or elsewhere you'll find many (if not the majority) of the files there bloated with comments, rehearsing the names of classes, functions, arguments, and properties with preceding copyright header<sup>©️</sup>.